Executive Director: Tree Swenson

 Louise Kincaid has worked in nonprofit management and development for over 25 years.
 Prior to joining Hugo House, she was the Development Officer at the Institute of Flight, Executive Director for Mercer Island Center for the Arts, and Director of Development for Village Theatre.
 From 1992 to 2002, Louise was the Executive Director of Northwest Chamber Orchestra, where she led the organization to a 10-year period of remarkable organizational growth, fiscal stability, and artistic excellence.
 She graduated from the University of Michigan with two graduate degrees in Musicology and Music Performance.

-Development & Administrative Assistant: Nicole McCarthy
+Development & Administrative Coordinator: Nicole McCarthy

 Nicole McCarthy received her MFA in Creative Writing & Poetics from the University of Washington Bothell.
 Before coming to Hugo House, Nicole worked as a bookseller at King’s Books, a happy helper at Wave Books, and as the managing editor for a few local literary journals.
 Her work has appeared in Glass: a Journal of Poetry, The Shallow Ends, Ghost Proposal, the 2018 Best American Experimental Writing Anthology, and others.
 She also occasionally teaches for the Write253 program, offering classes in experimental creative writing to youth in Tacoma.